RMAF Special Forces: Light Blue Lanyard

 In the past, every commando-trained member of HANDAU was awarded a light blue lanyard, along with a green beret and a Fairbairn-Sykes commando dagger, upon completing their commando training at the Special Warfare Training Centre.
 This tradition of the light blue lanyard traces back to the Malaysian Special Service Unit, which adopted it from the 40 Commando, Royal Marines, during its founding.
 The tradition was upheld by HANDAU and later by the RMAF Special Forces, even after the RMAF began conducting its own commando course in 1993.

+RMAF Special Forces Skill badge

+The skill badge is a qualification mark awarded to military personnel after being officially assigned to the squadrons within the RMAF Special Forces.
+This occurs only after the successful completion of the special forces selection process.

+The design of the badge incorporates several elements representing the unit's capabilities and heritage: